valkey-io/iovalkey/README.md

 A typical redis cluster contains three or more masters and several slaves for each master.
 It's possible to scale out redis cluster by sending read queries to slaves and write queries to masters by setting the `scaleReads` option.

-`scaleReads` is "master" by default, which means ioredis will never send any queries to slaves.
+`scaleReads` is "master" by default, which means iovalkey will never send any queries to slaves.
 There are other three available options:

 1. "all": Send write queries to masters and read queries to masters or slaves randomly.
 2. "slave": Send write queries to masters and read queries to slaves.